ideen1/chatapp/README.md

 # About

-This is a bsic chat system that allows to users to chat with each other.
+This is a basic chat system written in React that allows to users to chat with each other.
 It supports:
     • User availability status
     • Instant message pushing(messages will update on both users screens as soon as they are sent)
     • AWS Cognito for user authentication